aeturrell/occupationcoder/README.rst

 File and folder description
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  ``conda.recipe`` contains code which helps to install the package
 -  ``occupationcoder/coder`` applies SOC codes to job descriptions
 -  ``occupationcoder/createdictionaries`` turns the ONS' index of SOC
    code into dictionaries used by ``occupationcoder/coder``